-To construct the main stairs in each Block on the E03 project, the innovative Stairmaster system is being used.
+To construct the main stairs in each Block on the E03 project, the unique Stairmaster system is being used.

 In order to construct the stairs using this system, a temporary deck is installed to build the half landing and landing.
 The Stairmaster is then lowered into position using the tower crane and is supported by the temporary deck.